YanzheL/llzw/docs/source/products.rst

-ca               String   True     -       Certificate authority name certId           String   True     -       Qualification certificate id caFile           String   True     -       Hash of uploaded CA file mainImageFiles   String[] False    -       Main image URLs for this product, which can be the HASH value of uploaded images.
+ca               String   True     -       Certificate authority name certId           String   True     -       Qualification certificate id caFile           String   True     -       Hash of uploaded CA file category         String   True     -       Categories of this product, separated by dot. feature          String   True     -       Features.
+The content is defined by client's implementation. mainImageFiles   String[] False    -       Main image URLs for this product, which can be the HASH value of uploaded images.
 Max length = 9
 ================ ======== ======== ======= ================================================================================================